Mike Elliott (comedian)

-Michael Elliott (17 July 1946 – 23 December 2014), also known as Mike the Mouth, was an English stand-up comedian, actor, television presenter, radio personality and comedian.
+Michael Elliott (17 July 1946 – 23 December 2014), also known as Mike the Mouth, was an English comedian, actor, television presenter and radio personality.

 Early life

 Elliott was born in Sunderland.
 He attended St Cuthbert's RC Primary in Grindon, Sunderland, and St Aidan's RC Grammar School in Ashbrooke, Sunderland.
 He later taught English and Drama at Hartlepool's Dyke House School.

 Elliot was part of The Northern Front Folk Band which was really just a year long experiment with something called "folk music hall".
 To this end a club was started in The Londonderry pub in Sunderland – with Elliott being the driving force as organiser and compere.
 The group with Mike alongside both Ed Pickford and Nick Fenwick were amazingly popular on the folk music circuit.

 In 1983, he first found national fame on At Last, It's Mike Elliott, broadcast on Channel 4.
 For several years, he was a mainstay of Lindisfarne's UK tours, working as warm up and compere.

 He released two albums on Newcastle-based Rubber Records: Out of the Brown RUB 025 (1976) and At Last It's Mike Elliott RUB 044 (1982).

 In 1992, Elliott returned to work for Tyne Tees Television, presenting a number of regional documentary series, including Down Colliery Way, about miners in England's northeast.